Dimension 1 - Social Strategy

 1.A.1.2 The strategy identifies the benefits that the provider seeks to create for clients, such as:

 The Universal Standards are relevant to every financial service provider that is interested not only in profitability but also in creating benefits for clients.
-However, not every provider will focus on the same type of benefit.
-This indicator simply requires the provider to be clear about the type of benefit it seeks to create as each type of benefit will require its specific strategy and set of activities.
+However, not every provider will focus on the same type of benefits.
+This indicator simply requires the provider to be clear about the type of benefits it is seeking to create as each type of benefit will require its own specific strategy and set of activities.

 Scoring guidance

-- Score “yes” if the provider’s strategy mentions specific types of benefits that it wishes to create for clients.
+• Score “yes” if the provider’s strategy mentions specific types of benefits that it wishes to create for specific client segments and if the board and senior management have a clear and consistent understanding of this.

 Sources of information